SylviaZhang16/Deepfake-audit-study/README.md

    ```bash
    python3 twitter-scraper.py
    ```
-3. Input your Reddit credentials when prompted.
+3. Input your account credentials and post url when prompted.
 Alternatively, you can copy and modify the script to use your own account secrets, but ensure you protect your information.
-4. Then The scrapers will run in headless mode to minimize resource usage.
+4. Then the scrapers will run in headless mode to minimize resource usage.
 The resulting metrics will be saved in the `/data` subfolder, named by the username (Reddit) or the post id (Twitter).

 ## Notes